 - Marriage and Kids (35% of my time)

 - Career in… (50% of my time, working)

 - Passion doing (5% of my time playing or writing)

 - Great at doing (10% of my time writing and building my empire)

-It is my hope that I can continue to angle my life and work towards the 4th quadrant in my system.
+It is my hope that I can continue to angle my life and work toward the 4th quadrant in my system.
 As I am gearing up for book proposals and screenplay submissions, it is a big harry goal to write as my job.
 One breakaway title and I could do it.
-But I must keep my momentum up even without the fame and fortune.
+But I must keep my momentum up even without fame and fortune.
 What I have in my court is that tenacity.
-I'm never going to stop writing.
+I’m never going to stop writing.
 And as long as I keep getting better, my writing in 10 years is going to be amazing.